 Each class of boss has its own base stats along with some extra scaling aspects based on your character's stats.
 Effectively this means that each class brings a level of difficulty that will feel unique to your character and provide you the necessary challenge to overcome them.

 The Class & Difficulties scale is always shown at the very bottom of every Boss Fight screen, and the scale is color coded.
-The colors given to each boss are in tune with common RPG class color systems, to help make identifying boss difficulties as easy as a glance.
+The colors given to each boss are in tune with common RPG quality and class color systems, to help make identifying boss difficulties as easy as a glance.

 The Class & Difficulty scale presented at the bottom or each boss screen